 2 C. Backus, The Nan-chao Kingdom and T’ang China’s Southwestern Frontier, Cambridge University Press, 1982.

 Qifeng village (起凤村), Eryuan County (洱源县), Dali Bai Autonomous Prefecture (大理州), Yunnan Province (云南省) has a population of 3,399, of whom are all Bai.
 The village sustains various small community groups that practice various Bai music traditions on a daily basis.
-The villagers remain highly active in cultural practices, including religious rituals in the village temple, which accommodates three different religions (Daoism, Confucianism and Shamanism) and each religion has its own ritual music ensemble.
+The villagers remain highly active in cultural practices, including religious rituals in the village temple, which accommodates three different religions (Buddhism, Daoism, and Confucianism) and each religion has its own ritual music ensemble.

 Bai Zu Diao 白族调 (storytelling genre)

 Bai zu diao (白族调) is a genre of traditional accompanied narrative singing of the Bai people (Chinese: Bai zu, 白族) of Dali Bai Autonomous Prefecture (大理白族自治州), northwestern Yunnan province, southwest China.
 It is presumed that the singers are singing in the Bai language.

 The sole accompanying instrument used in Bai Zu Diao performance is a locally made long tou sanxian (龙头三弦, 3-stringed long-necked fretless plucked lute with skin-covered soundbox) with hexagonal soundbox and carved dragon head.
 The soundbox of the long tou sanxian is traditionally covered on the top and bottom with multiple layers of tissue paper (Chinese: mian zhi, 棉纸), although sheepskin is sometimes also used.